Appendix D: Satisfactory Academic Progress (SAP) Policy for Financial Aid Recipients

 - Remember that you reduce your completion rate every time you withdraw from a course after the change of schedule deadline, do not earn a passing grade, audit a course, or repeat a course that you have already passed.

 SAP Evaluation Process

-- Suspended students are not eligible to receive any student or parents loans; state scholarships; Federal Work-Study funds; or federal, state and institutional grants.
+Suspended students are not eligible to receive any federal student loans; state scholarships; federal work-study funds; or federal, state, and institutional grants.

 Suspended students may appeal to request aid for additional terms.